 Creating content around the right keywords can be a complex and challenging process, but this thorough guide from Backlinko is a great place to start.

 Often times, About pages can be a great source of link equity for your domain.
 With domain and page authority still largely dependent on a site’s backlink profile, it’s important not to let any link equity being passed to your About page go wasted.
+As you work on a strategy of link-building for SaaS, make sure to keep this factor in mind and incorporate other pages as well.
 If you find that your About page has a strong backlink profile, be sure to utilize internal links on the page so its authority can be passed on to other important landing pages within your domain.

 You can see a great example of this approach from Guava Family on their About page: